emtee40/SPMC-wiki/Recommended-video-settings-for-Android-devices-(other-than-Nvidia-Shield).md

 # Other
 Videos > Playback > sync playback to display should always be set to **off** when using passthrough audio.

+Philips and Sony TVs do not support refresh rate adjustment